jaechoi2/resume-template/README.md

 # Placeholder Resume TeX

-This repository contains a placeholder copy of the resume TeX files.
-The experience role entries have been replaced with generic text.
+This repository contains the template for my resume.

 ## Compile